goshiphq/goship-cms/content/blog/goship-com-expands-shipping-services-into-canada.md

 ---
-keywords: shipping to canada, international shipping
+keywords: shipping services to and from Canada, customs brokers
 author: GoShip Admin
-title: GoShip.com Expands Shipping Services into Canada
+title: GoShip Expands Freight Shipping Services into Canada
 intro: PITTSBURGH (Feb.
 26, 2019) – GoShip.com, an online less-than-truckload
   (LTL) shipping exchange, announced that it is expanding its shipping services to and from Canada.
 GoShip.com is expanding its shipping radius to reach